-The Archaeological And Sacred Archeological Civic Museum Of Asciano
+The Civic Archaeological and Sacred Art Museum of Asciano

-The Archaeological and Sacred Archeological Civic Museum of Asciano is hosted within Palazzo Corboli, already known as Fattoria Bargagli.
-The ancient building, of great historical importance and with considerable decorative cycles, represents a rare example of a medieval palatium, and was built by the Bandinelli, merchants and owners of mills of mills and other buildings, in the second decade of the 13th century, years in which The Republic of Siena extended its domains on the territory of Asciano.
+The Archaeological and Sacred Art Civic Museum of Asciano is housed in Palazzo Corboli, formerly known as the Bargagli farm.
+The ancient building, of great historical importance and with remarkable decorative cycles, represents a rare example of medieval palatium, and was built by the Sienese Bandinelli, merchants and owners of mills and other buildings, in the second decade of the 13th century, years in which the Republic of Siena extended its domains on the territory of Asciano.

-Despite the important transformations suffered over the centuries, the palace still retains some original parts, such as the Aristotle Room and the Sala delle Seasons, where the two cycles of fourteenth-century allegorical frescoes stand out to Christopher of Bindoccio and Meo of Pero, in which they were transmitted Ethical and political messages aimed at the people who attended these spaces.
+Despite the important transformations it has undergone over the centuries, the palace still retains some original parts, such as the Sala di Aristotle and the Sala delle Stagioni, where the two cycles of fourteenth-century allegorical frescoes attributed to Cristoforo di Bindoccio and Meo di Pero stand out, in which they were transmitted ethical and political messages addressed to the people who frequented these spaces.

-The route of the Sacred Art Section of the Palazzo Corboli Museum proposes the works of the greatest artists Sienese from the XIII to the 17th century: you can admire the birth of the Virgin of the Master of Observance, Ambrogio Lorenzetti, and again Taddeo di Bartolo, Matteo Di Giovanni , Rutilio Manetti, Bernardino Mei and Francesco Nasini, as well as some wooden sculptures including those of Francesco di Valdambrino and Giovanni Pisano stand out.
+The path of the Sacred Art Section of the Palazzo Corboli Museum offers the works of the greatest Sienese artists from the thirteenth to the seventeenth century: you can admire the Birth of the Virgin by the Master of the Observance, Ambrogio Lorenzetti, and again Taddeo di Bartolo, Matteo di Giovanni , Rutilio Manetti, Bernardino Mei and Francesco Nasini, as well as some wooden sculptures among which those of Francesco di Valdambrino and Giovanni Pisano stand out.

-These are works by Sienese artists who celebrate, in the "province" and after a century, the tradition of the city painting of the fourteenth century masters to demonstrate a strand of commimits of the nascent agricultural aristocracy.
-Noteworthy is the collection of liturgical goldsmiths and furnishings.
+These are works by Sienese artists who celebrate, in the "province" and after a century, the tradition of city painting of the fourteenth-century masters, demonstrating a vein of commissions from the nascent agrarian aristocracy.
+Also noteworthy is the collection of goldsmiths and liturgical furnishings.